 Carbon Tax – Advocate – The carbon tax is essential to moving our province, and our country, away from reliance on fossil fuels.
 With an increase in cost comes an increase in efficiency through consumer demand.
 The carbon tax has proven to be a great source of revenue for sustainable infrastructure projects and even in public transit – as seen by the funding for the new Green Line LRT in Calgary

 Oil Sands Clean-up – Advocate – The oil and gas industry in Alberta has a clean-up bill estimated to be anywhere from $56 Billion to $250 Billion.
 The fact is that unless we start holding corporations responsible for these costs, Albertans and Canadians will be on the hook for the clean-up.
 With only 2 Billion dollars allocated to the clean-up, that is a 54 Billion dollar shortfall on even the conservative estimate.
-It is time we start calculating the REAL cost of extraction and not the potentially subsidized price.
+It is time we start calculating the REAL cost of extraction and not the subsidized price.
+Companies can shut down or go bankrupt with a few signatures – Canada and Canadians will always be here.

 Resource Regulation – Advocate – When prices of our resources are reduced, so are our revenues.
 The fact is that these resources are owned by Canadians and we need to expect a minimal value to be associated with the use of them.
 They are, after all, limited.
 We should only be using our limited resources when there is a significant financial benefit and restricting use when the profit from its use is nominal or unsatisfactory.